GrafSoul/js-algorithms/algorithms/reversearray/README.md

 ## Description of the algorithm

-The algorithm mirrors the position of elements in the array.
+The algorithm mirrors the position of elements in the array, sorting out only half of the elements in the array.
+The index of the elements of the second half is calculated automatically and new values ​​are written in them.

 ## Example